pengowen123/rust-pushrod/ROADMAP.md

 ## 0.1.x -> 0.2.0

-- [ ] Widget Library Changes
+- [ ] Widget/Run Loop Library Changes
-  - [ ] Remove OpenGL use when creating a new window
+  - [ ] Remove code to swap buffers; use OpenGL 3D draw loop in favor.
-  - [ ] Use glfw for window drawing instead of PistonWindow, as it seems to be more OS independent.
+  - [ ] Add buffer retrieval so that objects can be drawn to the borrowed texture from the active window.
   - [ ] Change Widget object to be generic so that settings and calls are made against the widget, not the trait
   - [ ] Change Widget to be a Struct<> to include widget generics for drawing and re-entrant functions
   - [ ] Impl Widget<> should take generic widget and assign it internally so interactions are done against it as `widget.(x)`
-  - [ ] Create 3D textures are assigned on a per-window basis.
   - [ ] Ensure that the widget library code is still super simple and easy to understand
   - [ ] Ensure that widgets of width and height of 0x0 are not included in the widget_at_point search
+  - [ ] Implement visibility
 - [ ] Improve Signal Events
   - [ ] Implement signal masks so widgets can decide which signals to receive
   - [ ] Implement for Mouse Click (Single click)